 3. AI tools are not designed to replace human educators but rather to augment their capabilities, shifting the teacher's role towards facilitation, mentorship, and complex problem-solving.
 While AI can automate routine tasks and provide data-driven insights, the unique human aspects of teaching, such as emotional intelligence, creativity, and fostering social-emotional development, remain irreplaceable (Luckin & Cukurova, 2019).
 This necessitates professional development for teachers to effectively integrate AI into their pedagogy, leveraging its strengths while maintaining their crucial human connection with learners.

-4. Successful integration of AI in educational settings requires a strategic, holistic approach that considers infrastructure, teacher training, and a clear pedagogical vision, moving beyond piecemeal adoption.
+4. Successful integration of AI in educational settings requires a strategic, comprehensive approach that considers infrastructure, teacher training, and a clear pedagogical vision, moving beyond piecemeal adoption.
 Effective AI deployment extends beyond simply acquiring new technologies; it demands careful planning for robust digital infrastructure, comprehensive professional learning for educators, and a re-evaluation of curriculum design to maximise AI's potential (Seldon & Abidoye, 2018).
 This strategic foresight ensures that AI initiatives genuinely enhance learning outcomes and prepare learners for a future increasingly shaped by intelligent technologies.

 What does the research say?
 Holmes et al.'s (2022) comprehensive review identifies 3 waves of AI in education: intelligent tutoring systems (1970s-2000s), learning analytics (2010s) and generative AI (2020s).
 UNESCO (2023) reports that 80% of education systems now have or are developing AI policies.
 Chen et al.'s (2020) meta-analysis found AI-supported personalised learning produces d = 0.47 improvement over traditional instruction.
 The EEF reports digital technology adds +4 months when pedagogically embedded, but near-zero impact when used as a standalone tool.